These beautiful dogs need a second chance at love - they are available to rehome from The Dogs Trust

-These beautiful fur-babies need a second chance at happiness in safe loving homes.
+These beautiful dogs need a second chance at happiness in safe loving homes.

 1.